 A Winged Victory For The Sullen is the first installment of the new collaboration between Stars Of The Lid founder Adam Wiltzie and L.A. composer Dustin O’Halloran.

-On May 24, 2007, in Bologna, Italy, Wiltzie was on tour and playing with Sparklehorse, on what would be their final European tour.
-Wiltzie had invited friend and colleague Francesco Donadello to see the concert, and Francesco's guest that evening was composer Dustin O'Halloran, who had previously composed the official soundtrack for Marie Antoinette.
+On May 24th 2007, in Bologna, Italy, Adam was on tour and playing with the late Mark Linkous & his beloved Sparklehorse, on what would be their final European tour.
+That night Adam invited friend and colleague Francesco Donadello to see the concert, and Francesco's guest this evening was composer Dustin O'Halloran (Sofia Coppola’s ‘Marie Antoinette’ O.S.T.).